This article was updated on March 21, 2022

 - WBENC is a national nonprofit which offers the Women's Business Enterprise (WBE) certification.

-There are many key things to note when deciding between which of the woman owned business certification to get.
+There are many key things to note when deciding which of the women-owned business certifications to get.
 The most important is to whom the two certifications target.

-WOSB’s purpose is to ensure that woman owned businesses have equal opportunity to federal contracting.
-It's important to note that due to this, the WOSB program limits certified organizations to specific NAICS codes whereas the WBE usually doesn’t.
+WOSB’s purpose is to ensure that women business owners have equal opportunity to federal contracting.
+It's important to note that due to this, the WOSB program limits certified organizations to specific North American Industry Classification System (NAICS) codes whereas the Women's Business Enterprise (WBE) certification usually does not.

-The WOSB/EDWOSB is federal certification, which directly corresponds to bids for federal contracts.
+Both the WOSB and EDWOSB are federal certifications, which directly correspond to bids for federal contracts.
 If qualified, these certifications can open doors to programs and contracts set aside specifically to help businesses that fall under this category.

 Finally, for federal contracts, not only would you need the WOSB certification, but you may also need to register with the System for Award Management (SAM).
-For EDWOSB, there are additional financial requirements to meet regarding the owner’s own assets for the certification application, but the trade off is more contracting opportunities, which are set aside specifically for EDWOSB certification holders on top of the ones already offered for WOSB.
+For EDWOSB, there are additional financial requirements to meet regarding the disadvantaged business enterprise owner’s own assets for the certification application, but the trade-off is more contracting opportunities, which are set aside specifically for EDWOSB certification holders on top of the ones already offered for WOSB.

 On the other hand, the WBENC certification is more common for the private sector.
 Typically, the WBE certificate is accepted by private companies and certain government agencies, whereas the WOSB certificate is required for federal programs.
 Though some government agencies will accept WBE, it’s best to check.
 The best way to decide which certifying agency and certification to use is also to check the website of each organization to see if one offers a particular benefit to your specific company, or if one has more networking opportunities to grow your business.
 Another good way is to ask any potential customers whether they require any particular certification.